 Home › Forums › Product Support Forums › Ajax Search Pro for WordPress Support › issues with latest update

-This topic contains 5 replies, has 2 voices, and was last updated by Ernest Marcinko 6 years, 6 months ago.
+- This topic has 5 replies, 2 voices, and was last updated 9 years, 2 months ago by

 We have it set up to show results below the search bar on our home page, results being blog posts ONLY, and that only shows if you DON”T hit the enter button after entering the search word.
 If you hit the enter button, it brings up results on another page and it’s bringing up ALL pages, not just blog posts.